How to Freeze Eggs

 Let’s say you make your Grandmother’s famous pound cake once every two weeks and it always turns out better when you use fresh eggs from your backyard chickens.

-You can freeze eggs in useful quantities that you need.
+You can freeze enough eggs to make her cake together.
 If the cake needs 6 eggs, beat 6 eggs together in a bowl.
-Then pour them into a freezer-safe container and put them in the freezer.
+Then pour them into a freezer-safe container or plastic bag and put them in the freezer.

 Make sure you write the date and the number of eggs on the container.
 It will be nearly impossible to determine the number of eggs in a container once they are completely frozen.